 I used free sewing patterns for both the sweatshirt and the pants which helped keep the cost down of this costume.
 Then I added the ears, the tummy, and the duck.
 The style of the hood is great to stay right by my son’s face.

 I used the free raglan sweatshirt pattern and graded it up to a size 8.
 Then I made free sweatpants patterns* in size 8.
+Another great pattern that would work is the Upcycled Pants Pattern.
 I love using free patterns to make stuff for my kids.
 Here’s a list of free costume patterns for kids!

 This costume could be made by adding details to a sweatshirt and sweatpants, but I wanted the ears to match the fabric of the sweatshirt.
 I also wanted all my green fabric to match.